Colorectal (Colon) Cancer

 Associate Professor of Pathology (Clinical), University of Utah

 Colorectal cancer (CRC), also referred to as colon cancer, is a leading cause of cancer death.
 Although sporadic colon cancers are more common, hereditary colon cancers also occur, and the identification of these cancers influences screening recommendations for both patients and their family members.
-CRC screening strategies rely on colonoscopy findings, laboratory test results, or a combination of the two.
-Molecular testing of cancer tissue, including evaluation for microsatellite instability (MSI), is recommended to inform prognosis, guide therapy, and determine the need for a patient’s family members to be tested for Lynch syndrome.
+CRC screening relies on colonoscopy, laboratory testing, or a combination of the two.
+Molecular testing of cancer tissue, including evaluation for microsatellite instability (MSI), is recommended to inform prognosis, guide therapy, and determine the necessity of testing family members for Lynch syndrome.
 Monitoring of serum carcinoembryonic antigen (CEA) is recommended after the resection of most CRCs to detect recurrence.

 Quick Answers for Clinicians